anjalihansda16/Customer-Analytics-and-Uplift-Test/README.md

     - This shows little price sensitivity for these customers.
     - However, the slight variations in pricing could indicate differences in pack sizes or preferred brands.

-So far the indication is that customers in Young Singles/Couples and Mid Age Singles/Couples Lifestage of the Mainstream customer segment spend more on chips compared to other customer segments of the same life stage.
+So far the indication is that customers in Young Singles/Couples and Mid Age Singles/Couples life stage of the Mainstream customer segment spend more on chips compared to other customer segments of the same life stage.

-### t-test
+### Indentifying the Target Customer Segment with T-Test Analysis
 **Null Hypothesis(H₀):** The average price per unit paid by Mainstream customers is not significantly higher than that paid by Budget and Premium customers within the Young Singles/Couples and Mid-Age Singles/Couples life stages.

-###### **t-test results**
+#### **t-test results**

-- The high t-value indicates a substantial difference between the means of the two group.
+- The high t-value (37.62) indicates a substantial difference between the means of the two group.
 With a large sample size and a degrees of freedom (df) of 57,365, the test results are highly reliable.

 -  The lower bound (0.0095) suggests that, with 95% confidence, the true difference in means is at least 0.0095.
 Since the upper bound is infinity (Inf), it further confirms that the difference is positive.

 - Therefore, we reject the null hypothesis (H₀) and confirm that the Young Singles/Couples and Mid-Age Singles/Couples life stages within the Mainstream customer segment pay significantly more per unit than Budget & Premium customers.

-- Finally, the p-value is effectively 0, signifying that the difference is highly statistically significant.
+- Finally, the p-value (3.48e-306) is effectively 0, signifying that the difference is highly statistically significant.

 ### Understanding the Target Customer Purchase Preferences
 Based on the client's direction, the Young Singles/Couples and Mid-Age Singles/Couples segment within the Mainstream customer segment has been selected as the target audience for strategic planning in the chip segment.
 Therefore, we analyzed their purchase preferences to gain deeper insights.